2016 Louisiana floods

 In August 2016, prolonged rainfall from an unpredictable storm resulted in catastrophic flooding in the state of Louisiana, United States; thousands of houses and businesses were submerged.
 Louisiana's governor, John Bel Edwards, called the disaster a "historic, unprecedented flooding event" and declared a state of emergency.
 Many rivers and waterways, particularly the Amite and Comite rivers, reached record levels, and rainfall exceeded 20 in in multiple parishes.

 Because numerous homeowners who were affected were without flood insurance, the federal government provided disaster aid through the Federal Emergency Management Agency (FEMA).
 The flood was called the worst US natural disaster since Hurricane Sandy in 2012.
-At least 13 deaths have been reported as a result of the flooding.
+At least 13 deaths were reported as a result of the flooding.

 Meteorological history

 Early on August 11, a mesoscale convective system flared up in southern Louisiana around a weak area of low pressure that was situated next to an outflow boundary.
 It remained nearly stationary, and as a result, torrential downpours occurred in the areas surrounding Baton Rouge and Lafayette.
 Rainfall rates of up to 2-3 in an hour were reported in the most deluged areas where totals exceeded nearly 2 ft in some areas as a result of the system remaining stationary.
 Accumulations peaked at 31.39 in in Watson, just northeast of Baton Rouge.

 The Washington Post noted that the "no-name storm" dumped three times as much rain on Louisiana as Hurricane Katrina.
 It dropped the equivalent of 7.1 trillion gallons of water or enough to fill Lake Pontchartrain about four times.
 Hurricane Katrina, by comparison, dumped about 2.3 trillion gallons of rainwater in the state (though more in other states).
 The flooding rains also dumped more water than had Hurricane Isaac.
 According to the National Weather Service Hydrometeorological Design Studies Center, the amount of rainfall in the hardest-hit locations had a less than 0.1 percent chance of happening or was a (less than) 1-in-1,000-year event.

 Because the rain was not associated with a named storm, there was less warning to the public for emergency preparations.